Weave Code

 Key Questions

-• Will it replace Laravel’s queue system, or supplement it?
+• Will this replace Laravel’s queue system, or supplement it?
+(Avoid mixing async tasks and queue jobs without clear boundaries.)

-• How does it compare to native queue workers for throughput?
-Benchmark with spatie/async or Swoole.
+• How does it compare to spatie/async or Swoole for throughput and latency?

 • Is the package actively maintained?
-(MIT license is good, but no stars/release history raises red flags.)
+(MIT license is permissive, but no stars/release history is concerning.)

-• Does it align with Laravel’s roadmap (e.g., async features in Laravel 11+)?
+• Does it align with Laravel’s async roadmap (e.g., Laravel 11’s async features)?

 Integration Approach